Custom rules

 Variables store values in order to make them available during various phases of load balancing.

-Temporary variables Jump to heading
+Process-wide variables Jump to heading

-A variable holds a value from a fetch method so that you can use that value later in your configuration.
-Typically, you need them when you want to store a value from a fetch method that is only available when the load balancer receives a request, but not when returning the response.
-For example, the path
+A process-wide variable holds a value from a fetch method so that you can use that value later in your configuration.

 Set a variable Jump to heading